• Skip to primary navigation

 Instructions

-• Preheat oven to 350 degrees F. Line baking sheet with parchment paper.
+• Preheat oven to 350° F. Line baking sheet with parchment paper.

-• In medium bowl, whisk together flour, salt, and baking soda.
+• In a small mixing bowl, whisk together flour, salt, and baking soda.

-• Using an electric mixer, cream together the butter and sugar, about 2 minutes.
-Lower mixer speed and add egg and vanilla.
-Raise speed and continue mixing until light and fluffy, about 3 minutes.
+• In the bowl of an electric mixer, cream together the butter and sugar, about 2 minutes.
+Add the egg and vanilla and continue mixing until light and fluffy, about 3 minutes.

 • On low speed, gradually add flour mixture.
 Mix until combined.